S.Africa’s Zuma faces parliament vote on Aug 8 - Nigeria Today

 On Friday, he opened a party conference admitting that the ANC was beset by corruption and divisions that could threaten a hold on power that has prevailed since the end of apartheid in 1994.

-The post S.Africa’s Zuma faces parliament vote on Aug 8 appeared first on Vanguard News.
+The post S.Africa’s Zuma faces parliament vote on Aug 8 appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share